-Objectives: To provide the trainee with the knowledge and skills: to prescribe and administer immunoglobulin replacement therapy; Educate patients on the treatment of anaphylaxis; to perform skin prick testing and interpret other related investigations
+Objectives: To provide the trainee with the knowledge and skills: to prescribe and administer immunoglobulin replacement therapy and educate patients on the treatment of anaphylaxis; to perform skin prick testing and interpret other related investigations

 - Administration of Immunoglobulin (IV)

 - Administration of Immunoglobulin (SC)

-- Lung function tests: interpretation

 - Skin prick testing

-- Intradermal testing

 - Imaging: appropriate ordering and interpretation

 - Protocol for systematic investigation of anaphylaxis

-- · Protocol for emergency management of anaphylaxis in adults and children
+- Protocol for emergency management of anaphylaxis in adults and children

 - Management of home therapy programmes

-- · Understanding of principles and applications of patch testing

-- Range of clinical skills as they apply to internal medicine but in particular in dealing with clinical immunological disorders - Specific knowledge about the appropriate investigations and therapies applied to these patients
+- Range of clinical skills as they apply to paediatrics but in particular in dealing with clinical immunological disorders. - Specific knowledge about the appropriate investigations and therapies applied to these patients.

-- Attendance at immunodeficiency and allergy clinics and day wards - · Portfolio of cases assessed - Attend pulmonary function department - Optional attendance at appropriate respiratory clinics - Attendance at home therapy training/assessment - Involvement in preparation of policies and procedures - Testing knowledge during tutorials conducted by trainer - Evidence of teaching others (including feedback from students) - DOPS
+- Attendance at immunodeficiency and allergy clinics and daywards - Portfolio of cases assessed - Attend pulmonary function department - Optional attendance at appropriate respiratory clinics - Attendance at home therapy training/assessment - Involvement in preparation of policies and procedures Testing knowledge during tutorials conducted by trainer - Evidence of teaching others (including feedback from students) - DOPS - FRCPath Immunology Parts 1 and 2